MHageH/c_uart_interface/README.md

 - parse commandline and Ctrl-C handeling functions
 - printfs

 Dependencies :
 - mavlink
 - libopencm3

+# Recent mods
+- Support for PC (still not completed)
+- added a separate makefile
+- STM32F4 build can simulate movement using the internal acceleration sensor LIS3DSH
+- Separate header files for each architecture

 # Requirements
 - STM32F4-discovery (or others might be possible with code modification)
 - ARM development tools : toolchain, st-link